Bacterial glutathione transferase

 Beta class glutathione transferase structure from Proteus mirabilis (PDB: 1PMT).

-Bacterial glutathione transferases (GSTs; EC 2.5.1.18) are part of a superfamily of enzymes that play a crucial role in cellular detoxification.
+Bacterial glutathione transferases (GSTs; EC 2.5.1.18) are part of a superfamily of enzymes that play a crucial role in cellular detoxification, including drugs.
 The primary role of GSTs is to catalyze the conjugation of glutathione (GSH) with the electrophilic centers of a wide variety of molecules.
 The most commonly known substrates of GSTs are xenobiotic synthetic chemicals.
 There are also classes of GSTs that utilize glutathione as a cofactor rather than a substrate.
 Often these GSTs are involved in reduction of reactive oxidative species toxic to the bacterium.
 Conjugation with glutathione receptors renders toxic substances more soluble, and therefore more readily exocytosed from the cell.

 Classes and roles

 Bacterial glutathione transferases are widely distributed in aerobic bacteria and are classified into several classes.
 These classes are organized according to the protein sequence and structure.
 In bacteria, the theta class GSTs includes all of the currently known bacterial glutathione transferases.
 Between classes, these proteins have less than 25% sequence identity, while members of the same class match about 40% amino acid sequence identity.
 In comparison to eukaryotes, studies have shown that most of the residues that are highly conserved in theta and other bacterial class GSTs are not retained in those of the alpha, mu, and pi classes of eukaryotic GSTs.
 The considerable amount of protein sequence variation has led to the general belief that GSTs carry out a very wide variety of glutathione-dependent conjugation functions.
 No other currently known proteins have the same overall topology as GST enzymes.

 Bacterial glutathione transferases are not detected in anaerobic bacteria or archaea.
 These antioxidant enzymes are a part of the glutathione biosynthetic pathway, which is present in cyanobacteria, proteobacteria, and certain Gram-negative bacteria.

 Bacterial GSTs are involved in a variety of distinct processes such as biotransformation of toxic compounds, protection against several stresses, and antibacterial drug resistance.
 GSTs also have important roles in metabolism, such as signaling-ligand biosynthesis, tyrosine depredation, peroxide breakdown, and dehydroascorbate reduction.